solarmon/WHDLoad-Game-Launcher/README.md

 # To Do / Roadmap

+* Native joystick support?
+At the moment the solution is to use the joystick to control the mouse.
 * Better ToolTypes support?
    - Need to support tooltyoes natively - via the .info icon file, and not via .tooltypes file?
    - Maybe use **kgiconload**?